yuki-koyama/siggraph-2025-summary/README.md

 ## Building slide deck

 You can also generate a slide-style HTML file.
-The deck begins with a title slide (including the schedule source), followed by numbered session title pages and individual paper slides.
+The deck begins with a title slide showing the source and the counts for sessions and papers, followed by numbered session title pages and individual paper slides.
 Install the dependencies as above and run:

 ```bash
 npm run build:slides